BrianSemiglia/RxCacheMap/README.md

 ## Usage

-Aside from caching all functions work like their non-cache Rx-counterparts.
+Aside from caching, all functions work like their non-cache Rx-counterparts.

 ```swift
 events.cacheMap { x -> Result in